plentymarkets/plugin-payment-payworks-miura/README.md

 # Payworks Miura plugin for plentymarkets 7.x

 This is the official **Payworks Miura** plugin developed by plentymarkets.
-Integrate the payment method **Payworks Miura** to use the Miura payment terminal that is part of the plentyPOS hardware bundle.
+It integrates the payment method **Payworks Miura** to use the Miura payment terminal that is part of the plentyPOS hardware bundle.

 ## Requirements

-This is a plugin for [plentymarkets 7](https://www.plentymarkets.com) customers who take advantage of plentyPOS Essential or plentyPOS Flat.
 You need a Miura POS terminal and a plentyPOS contract to use this payment method.

 ## Installing

+This plugin is a component of your plentyPOS contract.
+As such, it will be installed and set up for you.
 For detailed information about plugin provisioning refer to [plentymarkets developers](https://developers.plentymarkets.com/dev-doc/basics#plugin-provisioning).

 ## Plugin documentation